ibm-cloud-docs/watson-knowledge-studio-data/managing-projects-and-extractors.md

 entries for the language to the appropriate dictionary. </p>
 <p><strong>Arabic,
 Japanese and similar languages</strong> </p>
-<p>See <a href="iewt_howto.html#def_new_ling_ext" title="Defining a new extractor using natural language processing (NLP) concepts such as tokenization and part-of-speech requires developing an extractor using the Annotation Query Language (AQL).">Define new extractors based on linguistic patterns</a> for more information.</p>
 </td>
 </tr>
 <tr><td headers="d981e2379 "><span class="ph uicontrol">Continent</span></td>